 There was also a mission involving a woman who is hiding behind the counter in a jewelry store.
 When you talk to her, she says that she lost her baby.
 Frank, along with a lot of players, assumed that you'd probably have to go find the baby and bring it back to her safely.
 But no, she then tells you that the baby is already dead and that the zombies ate her right in front of her.
 "I've never heard her cry like that."
 She's so traumatized by this that she attacks you as if she were a zombie herself and needs to be calmed down before she'll actually go with you to safety.

-Dead Rising 2 has a punch for those who saw the survivors they were rescuing as just mini-quests.
+The game has a punch for those who saw the survivors they were rescuing as just mini-quests.
 The very first survivor you have to save is your daughter and she's been bitten by a zombie, so you need to find the cure or your daughter will turn into a zombie.
 And parents around the world have an entirely new nightmare to contend with.

 The punch is a LOT harder inOff The Record.
 Chuck is re-imagined as a psychopath this time around due to losing Katey, and after beating him he takes "Katey's" (actually, a doll) now disembodied head, holding it to his chest and trying to reassure his little girl that she'd be okay, and then he wouldn't know what he'd do without her.
 Ouch.

 The beginning has plenty of these too.
 The Saints are gone, Dex has become an enemy and Saints Row has become gentrified to the point of being completely unrecognizable.
-Then comes the death of Aisha, the brutal deaths of Kenji and Jessica and watching as your character murders Julius can all hit pretty hard in a game that is largely about goofy escapist fun.
+Then comes the death of Aisha, the brutal deaths of Shogo and Jessica and watching as your character murders Julius can all hit pretty hard in a game that is largely about goofy escapist fun.

-The punches come harder in Saints Row the Third: Johnny Gat dies in the second story mission, and in a alternative ending also kills off Shaundi.
+The punches come harder in Saints Row: The Third: Johnny Gat dies in the second story mission, and in a alternative ending also kills off Shaundi.
 Making the only remaining original members of the Saints left are the Boss and Pierce.

 The Legend of Heroes: A Tear of Vermillion: After a happy Hope Spot that suggests everything will go happily ever after, the main character's beloved sister (resident Living MacGuffin) is kidnapped and the main character's childhood friend who the story has been characterizing for the past 20+ hours of gameplay is apparently dead.
 And then the NPC's that you met earlier ask where your friend is.
 Ouch.
 At least he gets better though.

-In Terraria: want to enable the game's Hard Mode and get access to a whole bunch of cool new stuff?
+Want to enable the game's Hard Mode and get access to a whole bunch of cool new stuff?
 You have to kill the Guide - the first NPC who joined you in your new world, and who spent the entire game up to that point freely sharing advice and crafting recipes with you.
 You are a terrible person!